timthiele119/KickbaseAnalyzer/README.md

 The app offers live statistics provided by Opta Sports.
 Users can buy, sell, and trade players, track live scores, and compete in leagues with friends.
 Link: https://www.kickbase.com/de.

 ## 🎯 Project Overview
-This repository contains code to request data from a personal Kickbase account and to further provide it downstream for data analytics (e.g. using PowerBI), enabling making data-driven and intelligent decisions for the next matchday.
+This repository contains code to request data from a personal Kickbase account and to further provide it downstream for data analytics using PowerBI, enabling making data-driven and intelligent decisions for the next matchday.
 It enriches the retrieved information about players with additional information about the league and club of the players fetched from OpenDB; to e.g. support buying and lineup decisions.
+Unfortunately, I have no business account of Microsoft, so I cannot share the PowerBI visualizations as webapp online.
+However, find the attached PowerBI file and the visualizations of the current dashboards as PDF under directory `\PowerBI`.

 ## ✨ Features
 - Possibility to fetch data about one owns lineup, the market in the league, the top 25 players in the game
 - Player data from kickbase can be enriched with metrics such as the clubs league table position, the current form and the next matchups using OpenDB
-- Data can be provided as DataFrames using the Python script "" or as CSV-Files
+- Data can be provided as DataFrames using the Python script `\src\PowerBI.py` or as CSV-Files
+- Data gets visualized in using PowerBI, having evaluations for current market players, top 25 players and the respective teams

 ## 🌱 Why I Built This
-This project was driven by my interest in data analytics, my engagement to learn more about PowerBI (as i build this project for delivering the data to it) and my recent decision to start playing Kickbase in the Bundesliga 2024/2025 Season.
+This project was driven by my interest in data analytics, my engagement to learn more about PowerBI (a I build this project for delivering the data to it) and my recent decision to start playing Kickbase in the Bundesliga 2024/2025 Season.

 ## 🛠️ Technologies Used